 About our Buildings, Rooms and Labs

-- Technology 1 (T1) - Also called the Technology Annex, this is a one story building housing several labs and classroom facilities.
+- Technology Annex (T) - This is a one story building housing several labs and classroom facilities.
 This was one of the first buildings to be built on the University of Houston campus.

-- Technology 2 (T2) - This is a three story building that houses numerous classrooms and computer labs and the administrative offices for the College of Technology and its departments.
+- College of Technology Building (T2) - This is a three story building that houses numerous classrooms and computer labs and the administrative offices for the College of Technology and its departments.

 - Isabel C. Cameron Building (CAM) - Houses the Human Development and Consumer Science Department office and most of its labs and classrooms.

 The College of Technology offers programs at UH Sugar Land, located in Fort Bend County, one of the most diverse counties in the country.